 - watchOS 8

-Google made a new change to how they display images in Gmail.
 For security reasons, instead of loading images from an external host server each time someone opens an email, Gmail stores these images locally on its own proxy servers.

 The fields that are affected are listed below.